This page has been updated for version 1.48.

 Euro Truck Simulator 2 Settings

 |Steering Animation Range||900°|

-You will want to set the Steering Animation Range to match what is set in G HUB so that the in-game wheel animation correctly matches your real input.
+Steering Animation Range should match what is set in G HUB so that the in-game wheel animation correctly matches your real input.

 In Options > Controls:

 Force Feedback can be turned off by unchecking this box.

 Overall Gain is the main strength of the driving force you will feel.
 I raise this to give the wheel a little more power.
 Setting this too high makes the wheel quite heavy.

 Centering at High Speed adds a Center Spring force when traveling at high speed.
 I leave this at the maximum to give a reasonable weight to the wheel when on the highways.

 Centering at Low Speed adds a Center Spring force when traveling at low speed.
 I turn this down a little to make the wheel a little lighter when parking and navigating city streets.

 Internal Friction adds a constant weight to the wheel.
 I lower this just a bit to make the wheel a little less heavy overall.